LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    date
    // => 2002-05-22 14:02:05

-The ``date`` type can be used to assemble a date from individual parameters.
+The :type:`date` type can be used to assemble a date from individual parameters.
 The following method assembles a valid Lasso date by specifying each part of the date separately.
 Since the time is not specified it is assumed to be the current time the date object is created in the example below assumes the current date and time of 5/7/2013 15:45:04::